Five steps to become a foster carer

 Step 4: Assessment

-The social worker writes a detailed report covering all the information you have shared, outlining your abilities and attributes.
+The social worker then writes a detailed report covering all the information you have shared, outlining your abilities and attributes.

 Step 5: The fostering panel